shyd/STM32CubeF4/Projects/STM32F429I-Discovery/Applications/LibJPEG/LibJPEG_Decoding/readme.txt

 The image size can be modified by changing IMAGE_WIDTH and IMAGE_HEIGHT defines in "main.h" file to decode other resolution than 240x320.

+@note IMAGE_WIDTH and IMAGE_HEIGHT values must be lower or equal to LCD screen resolution.
+ - LCD width  = 240
+ - LCD height = 320

 Uncomment "SWAP_RB" define in "main.h" file if the displayed image color are inverted